ptabasso2/oteljavalab/section03/README.md

 private int measureOnce() {
     return ThreadLocalRandom.current().nextInt(this.minTemp, this.maxTemp + 1);
 }

+public void setTemp(int minTemp, int maxTemp){
+        this.minTemp = minTemp;
+        this.maxTemp = maxTemp;
+}

 ```

 The initial version of the `Thermometer` class is straightforward: it simulates temperature measurements without any observability into its operations beyond what could be logged or inferred externally.
 This simplicity is fine for basic operations but lacks the depth needed for troubleshooting, performance monitoring, and understanding the behavior in complex or distributed systems.

-- The constructor initializes the object with minimum and maximum temperature bounds.
 - The `simulateTemperature` method generates a list of random temperatures, simulating measurements.
 - The `measureOnce` method generates a single temperature measurement.
+- The `setTemp` method that acts as a setter method to set the temperature bounds

 This design is functional but opaque; without external logs, there's no insight into how many measurements were taken, how long they took, or whether any issues occurred during the process.